Surgeon General nominee is a prescription for ‘pseudoscience’

-Read MoreIn the Department of Psychology we focus on the investigation of behavior and its cognitive, neural and hormonal underpinnings in the full range of environmental situations.
+Read moreIn the Department of Psychology we focus on the investigation of behavior and its cognitive, neural and hormonal underpinnings in the full range of environmental situations.
 Our strengths lie in four broadly defined areas of development, cognition, neuroscience, and social and personality psychology.
 We develop and conduct theoretical and translational research to advance health and well-being.

 Currently, we offer two majors and minors for undergraduate students.
 The Psychology major and minor are offered through the College of Arts & Sciences while the Human Development major and minor are offered through the College of Human Ecology.
 We also offer graduate degrees in the field of Psychology through the College of Arts and Sciences and the field of Human Development through the College of Human Ecology.

-Read MoreMargaret Kops Kuveke is a psychology and French major.
+Read moreDiana Ayubi is a psychology major.

-Read MoreUndergraduate students develop critical thinking skills, emphasizing the foundational nature of the science of psychology.
+Read moreUndergraduate students develop critical thinking skills, emphasizing the foundational nature of the science of psychology.

 The Department of Psychology embraces multidisciplinary and translational research and graduate training, viewing psychology as a “hub science” at the nexus of many other areas of scientific inquiry.